tinaponting/protect-wordpress/README.md

 Updated files:

+- Updagted: 221118 wpcontent plugins folder for more alternatives protection.
-- Updated:221117wpincludes for Better security for js files:)
+- Updated:221117 wpincludes for Better security for js files:)
 - Updated:221117 for better security .htaccess1.
 - Updated: 221115 Themes folder with morealternatives.
 - Updated: wpincludes files for better performance.